French Polynesia

 Louis-Antoine de

-Bougainville, he names it New Cythera.
+Bougainville, which he names

 1 May